ValerieNguy/CSE151A_Final_Project/README.md

-# NYC Taxi Fare Prediction: A Comparative Analysis of Regression Models
+# NYC Taxi Fare Prediction

 ## Introduction
 Our project focuses on predicting taxi fares using the NYC Taxi Fare dataset and we choose this topic to solve real-world relevance and the potential to address a common frustration among riders espcially with unpredictable fare pricing.
 In Texi services like Uber and Lyft, fares often fluctuate dramatically, especially in high-demand areas like airports.
 This inconsistency can make it difficult for users to plan trips or trust the pricing system.
 By building a predictive model, we aim to reduce this unpredictability and provide riders with better insights into fare expectations.